massalabs/massa-proto/doc/api.md

 | ----- | ---- | ----- | ----------- |
 | id | [string](#string) |  | Request id |
 | ips | [string](#string) | repeated | Bootstrap blacklisted IP addresses |

-<a name="massa-api-v1-GetBootstrapWhitelistAllowAllRequest"></a>

-### GetBootstrapWhitelistAllowAllRequest
-GetBootstrapWhitelistAllowAllRequest holds the request for GetBootstrapWhitelistAllowAll

-<a name="massa-api-v1-GetBootstrapWhitelistAllowAllResponse"></a>

-### GetBootstrapWhitelistAllowAllResponse
-GetBootstrapWhitelistAllowAllResponse holds the response from GetBootstrapWhitelistAllowAll